rixiobarrios/react-redux-counter/readme.md

 In this example we're going to use a number for our state.
 This is because our app is very simple so far.
 The simplicity of this app allows us to see how redux operates on a basic level.
 When our apps become more complex, we will use objects or arrays to express our state.

+We're going to add a file for our `reducer`.
+Reducers are pure functions that always take in state and action as arguments and return a new state.
+Remember not to mutate state!

 ```bash
  $ mkdir src/reducers